kstzv/ml-kem/tests/test_dudect_ml_kem/README.md

 - DOES provide practical statistical evidence against observable timing leakage under the tested conditions

 These tests are therefore intended as practical engineering validation rather than formal proof.

+# Compiler Testing

+The tests are intended to be executed under multiple compiler toolchains and optimization levels.
+Particular attention is given to:

+- GCC
+- Clang/LLVM

+Typical optimization targets include:

+ -O2
+ -O3

+This is important because compiler optimizations may alter the timing behavior of low-level constant-time code.

+# What Is Considered Sensitive

+The primary focus is on functions processing:

+- secret keys
+- temporary secrets
+- decapsulation secrets
+- shared secrets
+- intermediate polynomial data
+- rejection-sampling logic
+- constant-time ciphertext validation
+- constant-time fallback secret selection

+Special attention is given to the decapsulation path and fallback logic used during invalid ciphertext handling.